There is a single major motivation behind buying life insurance: to financially protect your family in the event of your death.

 The most common choice is a spouse and children.
 These are often set up as the primary beneficiaries of the life insurance policy.

-But you can also select secondary beneficiaries that will be the people the benefit goes to if the primary beneficiaries die before you do.
+But you can also select secondary beneficiaries, or contingent beneficiaries, that will be the people the benefit goes to if the primary beneficiaries die before you do.

-No matter what, the most important factor to consider is who needs the financial support most.
+No matter what, the most important factor to consider is who needs financial support most.

-In other words, the person (/persons) that relies the most on you financially, and will be the most impacted by your death, should be the recipient of your primary death benefits.
+In other words, the person (or persons) that relies the most on you financially, and will be the most impacted by your death, should be the recipient of your primary death benefits.

 Naming a beneficiary for your life insurance requires some thought.